slsa-framework/slsa-github-generator/BYOB.md

 ### Tool Repository

 This is the tool repository hosting the builder invoked by PWs.
+The tool repository MUST be public.
 The repository contains two components:

 #### Tool Reusable Workflow (TRW)